bufbuild-ru/docs/docs/breaking/rules/index.md

 }
 ```

-::: tip NoteUnlike other field checks, this rule _doesn't_ apply to extensions.
+::: tip Unlike other field checks, this rule _doesn't_ apply to extensions.

 :::